mart-codes-good/AI-Chatbot---Ranran-Chatbot/README.md

-Ran Ran ChatBot
+# Ran Ran ChatBot

-Author: Martin Tejada
+**Author:** Martin Tejada
-Version: 1.0
+**Version:** 2.0
-Since: 3/12/2025
+**Since:** 3/12/2025

+---

-Description
+## Description

-The Ran Ran ChatBot is a fun AI chatbot with a graphical user interface (GUI) that allows users to chat with Ran Ran, a playful AI character.
-The bot responds to user input with AI-generated replies powered by OpenAI's GPT model.
-To make the interaction more engaging, the bot displays a custom animated gif of Ran Ran during the conversation.

-The project uses:
+Ran Ran ChatBot is an AI chatbot with a graphical interface.
+Version 2.0 introduces several new features and improvements to enhance usability and interaction.

+---

+## What's New in Version 2.0

+- Removed "Bye" button
+- Greeting messages on program launch
+- Added initial suggested messages in the interface
+- Full chat history is now shown
+- Added microphone (MIC) button for speech-to-text
+- Audio plays on program open, close, and when sending messages
+- Ran Ran now uses context from previous messages
+- Memory is automatically cleared after 100 messages

+## Technologies Used

-    OpenAI API for AI responses.
+- OpenAI API – for AI responses
-    Tkinter for the GUI.
+- PyQt6 – for the graphical interface
-    Pillow to handle the gif animation of Ran Ran.

-Features

-    AI-powered chatbot: Powered by the OpenAI API to generate responses based on user input.
-    GIF Animation: Displays a looping animation of Ran Ran while the bot is idle.
-    GUI: Built with Tkinter for an easy-to-use interface.
-    Typing effect: Adds a typing effect for Ran Ran's responses to mimic realistic conversation.
+- gTTS and pygame – for text-to-speech and sound
+- SpeechRecognition – for microphone input